Financial-Times/origami/README.md

 ### Constructing an o-cookie-message

-There are two available variations of o-cookie-message: `standard` and `alternative`.
+There are two available variations of o-cookie-message the default (standard) cookie message and `alternative`.

-If you would like to initialise a `standard` cookie message, you will need to implement the following:
+If you would like to initialise a standard cookie message, you will need to implement the following:

 ```js
 import oCookieMessage from 'o-cookie-message';